 Having a Blue Badge enables disabled people with severe walking difficulties park near to their destinations and use reserved bays in public car parks.
 It is a national arrangement giving parking concessions in the UK.

 The Scheme also applies to registered blind people and people with severe upper limb disabilities who regularly drive a vehicle but cannot turn a steering wheel by hand.
-Local Authorities issue the Badges and you can apply online (see below) if you are resident in England or Scotland.
-If you live in Wales, you will be able to apply online from April 2012.
+Local Authorities issue the Badges and you can apply online.

 Blue Badge Scheme Changes